Nithish-code17/documind-ai/README.md

 DocuMind AI is a multi-document RAG (Retrieval-Augmented Generation) assistant that allows users to upload PDF documents, store their embeddings in the Endee vector database, and ask natural language questions over the uploaded coten

 Feat
-\- Upload one or more PDF documents
+\- Upload one or more PDF documen

 \- Extract text from uploaded PDFs
 \- Split documents into semantic ch